polinaprinii/DAP-Project/README.md

 These steps were undertaken:
 1. Downloading the csv dataset from GitHub.
 2. Reading the csv dataset in R Studio using read.csv() function and UTF-8-BOM file encoding.
-3. Transforming the dataset into Json Format (WILL BE DONE)
-4. Importing RAW dataset to MongoDB (WILL BE DONE)
-5. Extracting the dataset from MongoDB as a csv file
-6. Reading the csv file in R Studio again.
-7. Analysing and visualising the data.
+3. Analysing and visualising the data.
 Creating a Random Forest Model, which shows how different age group and gender influance the number of positive tests.
-9. Writing the final dataset into a csv file.
+4. Writing the final dataset into a csv file.
 This file won't be used for the final linear regression.
+5. Uploading the final dataset into MongoDB using mongo() function.

 ## *Authors:* ##
 - Alun Price